joklek/joklek.github.io/_posts/2022-03-26-Advice-for-young-self.md

 [^4]: A post with insights which seem very relatable [https://alexewerlof.medium.com/my-guiding-principles-after-20-years-of-programming-a087dc55596c](https://alexewerlof.medium.com/my-guiding-principles-after-20-years-of-programming-a087dc55596c)

+[^5]: General advice which seems very related to how I see the world [https://arne.me/articles/30-bits-of-advice-for-30-years](https://arne.me/articles/30-bits-of-advice-for-30-years)

-[^5]: Similar idea expressed here [https://www.joelonsoftware.com/2001/12/25/getting-things-done-when-youre-only-a-grunt/](https://www.joelonsoftware.com/2001/12/25/getting-things-done-when-youre-only-a-grunt/)
+[^6]: Similar idea expressed here [https://www.joelonsoftware.com/2001/12/25/getting-things-done-when-youre-only-a-grunt/](https://www.joelonsoftware.com/2001/12/25/getting-things-done-when-youre-only-a-grunt/)

-[^6]: I also understand that your mileage might vary.
+[^7]: I also understand that your mileage might vary.
 I've been lucky enough to work in the places, where most of the time I didn't have tight deadlines, my environment wasn't toxic and I had space for my personal and professional growth.